ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop2.md

 ## Adding Self-Documentation to Makefile Outputs

 To make your workflow self-documenting, you can modify your `makefile` to generate a log file or metadata file that records the details of each workflow execution.
 This can include information such as the date and time of execution, the targets that were built, and the commands that were run.
+**Note**: If your individual scripts do all the documentation that is needed, then you might not need to have additional logging in the `makefile`.

 Here’s an example of how you can modify your `makefile` to include self-documentation: